SinghLabUCSF/Ohnologs-v2.0/8_GenerateOhnoFamilies/README.md

 * `4_getGeneSymols.pl`: Convert Ensembl Ids to symbols.

-* `run_all.pl`: Run the piepeline for all or selected organisms.
+* `run_all.pl`: Run the pipeline for all or selected organisms.

 > Note that we remove SSDs age information from the OHNOLOGS sever for simplicity.
-On the server all SSDs within an ohnon family are separated by a comma regardless of age.
+On the server all SSDs within an ohnolog family are separated by a comma regardless of age.